 \section{The observer-based controller}

-The main objective of this work is to design a reduced order controller that achieves some desired performances on the finite dimensional system \eqref{Sys:DiscretizedPlant} while ensuring closed-loop stability when applied to the infinite dimensional system (\ref{Sys:Plant}).
-The considered controller is an observer based state feedback
+The main objective of this work is to design {a finite-dimensional controller} that achieves some desired performances on the finite-dimensional system \eqref{Sys:DiscretizedPlant} while ensuring closed-loop stability when applied to the infinite-dimensional system (\ref{Sys:Plant}).
+The considered controller is an {observer-based} state feedback